Should I Get an MBA After 30?

 With a 550 GMAT score, you’re likely to give up on the MBA idea altogether.
 If you get a 650, though, you’ll consider applying to some of the good B-Schools.
 You might drop any grand plans to apply to the top B-Schools but at least you won’t give up.

 However, if you get a 750 score, you might even decide to take a shot at getting into Harvard!

 However, you should mentally prepare yourself to retake the GMAT if you don’t get the score you want in your first attempt.
 Unless you’re prepared, just one bad score can bring your MBA dreams crashing down.

 Once you’ve run the entire obstacle race of MBA applications and made it through, you’ll reach another very important juncture: actually beginning your MBA degree.

 Many older MBA aspirants often have a pessimistic approach where they don’t really expect to make it through and get admits.
 That’s why, when they get to this stage, they blank out.

+This is when you have to choose where you want to be.
 And we wish this choice was simply about comparing programs, but it is not.
 You have to factor in your MBA financing options as well.
 This includes scholarships, loans, and a multitude of factors, depending on the country you’re going to.